 - Current resident and legal citizen/resident of the U.S. or Canada

 - Full-time employment or have guaranteed fixed income

 - Able to show proof of residency, such as a recent utility bill

-- A working phone number for the address listed on the application- a pre-paid cell phone doesn't count
+- A working phone number for a landline or contract cell phone – a pre-paid cell phone doesn't count

-The Lesser Known Requirements for Bad Credit Auto Loans
+The Lesser Known Requirements for Bad Credit Car Loans

 When a consumer applies for an auto loan, they'll notice that many applications ask for detailed information concerning their current income situation and financial obligations.
 This is because lenders are trying to get a full picture of their finances.
 The details about income and monthly recurring debt allow them to calculate some of the lesser known requirements for bad credit auto loans, such as: